phoebemillard/UKAEA/README.md

 Unstable mode analyser: Is an earlier version of 'Creates database for multiple pulses' in which the code has not been sperated into functions which are imorted in.

+All_peaks: Is an earlier code that identifies the position of instabilities in a time-freuqncy plane of a spectogram during one fusion pulse.
+It does not caculates the toroidal mode number but does attempt to group together the matrox elements belonging to each individual mode in the spectogram but doesnt quite do it successfully

+Mode_tracking2: is an earlier version of All_peaks